l3uddz/traktarr/README.md

   traktarr show -id the-100
   ```

-- Add shows, from the popular list, limited to 5 items, and sorted by higest ratings.
+- Add shows, from the popular list, limited to 5 items, and sorted by highest ratings.

   ```
   traktarr shows -t popular -l 5 -s rating